Our mission is to support and share the daily practice and method of Centering Prayer. We are a chapter of Contemplative Outreach, Ltd.

 Contemplative Outreach is a community of individuals and Centering Prayer groups committed to living the contemplative dimension of the Gospel of everyday life.
 We offer and recommend prayer groups, prayer resources, retreats and events to support the contemplative life in the midst of ordinary life.

-NEW EVENTS – Please check our events page for new offerings – online registration is now available.
+NEW EVENTS – Please check our events page for new offerings – online registration is now available for most events.

 You will find many resources inside these webpages – book recommendations, online video and audio downloads, centering prayer groups that meet weekly, retreats hosted by this chapter and more.
 We host two Facebook pages and an Instagram page.
 Pray for guidance and discernment.
 God planted this desire in you and God will meet you in prayer and in life.
 If you cannot find something or have questions, please contact us and we will do our best to be helpful.